needle-tools/needle-engine-support/documentation/deployment.md

 ![image](/imgs/unity-progressive-textures.jpg)

 #### Mesh compression
 By default a production build will compress meshes using `draco` compression.
+Use the `MeshCompression` component to select between draco and mesh-opt per exported glTF.
-We also offer an option to automatically simplify your meshes by using Mesh-Simplifier to reduce the polycount for production builds.
+Additionally you can setup mesh simplification to reduce the polycount for production builds in the mesh import settings (Unity).
 When viewing your application in the browser you can append `?wireframe` to your URL to preview the meshes.

 :::details How to choose between draco and meshopt compression?
 Add the MeshCompression component to select which compression should be applied per exported glTF.